Skanthasishanth/DAA_Module_19/EX 1A Reverse a string.md

-# EX 1A Write a Python Program to print factorial of a number recursively.
+# EX 1A Factorial Of A Number Recursively

 ## DATE: